nettijoe96/dist-systems/PublishSubscribe/README.md

 ## Running the manager

-./runBroker
+`./runBroker`

 ## Running a pub/sub client

-java pubsub.Client
+`java pubsub.Client`

 ## Using command line interface

-to show all commands:
+to show all commands in either cli:

 `help`